Gloucester Academy: History

-High turnover of Headteachers

-Gloucester Academy has had 13 Headteachers/Principals since opening in 2010.
-Some of these were substantive Principals whilst others were temporary post holders.
+Before Gloucester Academy was changed to being managed by Greenshaw Learning Trust, Gloucester Academy has had 13 Head Teachers/Principals since opening in 2010.
+Some of these were substantive Principles whilst others were temporary post holders.
 This has led to a huge issue with stability at the academy, which has led to a lack of improvement and development as the academy has been in Special Measures or Inadequate for 7 out of the 9 years that it has been in operation.

 Out of the 19 Principals, only three have been permanent positions:

 Mr John Reilly: Stepped down as headteacher in September 2013, after overseeing the new building finished and all operations transferred to the new site following a poor ofsted report and weak exam results.

 Mr Showk Badat: a so-called ‘superhead’ brought to the Academy by Prospects Trust to help raise achievement and improve the 'school community'.
 Mr Badat also shortened the academy day on Friday, and introduced 'Enrichment Activities' for pupils to take part in.
-His over all plan was to provide every pupil with their own iPad to use in the class room to aid with their learning.
+His overall plan was to provide every pupil with their own iPad to use in the classroom to aid with their learning.
 However he resigned on 22 May 2015 due to family commitments.
 He was later replaced by Mr Ian Frost.

 Mr Ian Frost: Took over the top job in September 2015, and initially had some success with the school being removed from Special Measures and being rated as Requires Improvement with a Good judgement for Leadership & Management by Ofsted.
 Despite this, improvements were not sustained and exam outcomes were poor, Mr Frost subsequently resigned with immediate effect in April 2018 following the school being placed in Special Measures for the third time since opening in 2010.
 He has been replaced for the moment by the current Vice Principal Mr Andy Vinton who is Acting Principal, supported by White Horse Federation's Director of School Improvement Mrs Helen Glass, who was previously Headteacher at Gloucester Academy's predecessor school Central Technology College.
-In September 2018 it was announced that Mrs Glass had resigned from her role along with three members of the governing body creating yet more instability for the struggling school.
+In September 2018 it was announced that Mrs Glass had resigned from her role along with three members of the governing body.

-Mr Jonathan Heap: Thanks to the movement from White Horse Federation to Greenshaw Learning Trust, Mr Heap took over the job in February 2020.
+Mr Jonathan Heap: Thanks to the movement from White Horse Federation to Greenshaw Learning Trust, Mr Heap took over the job in February 2020..

-Bullying

-There were two similar instances of students being subjected to bullying and assault at the school that were filmed and shared across social media by fellow pupils in the first six months of 2022.